Animatron/player/doc/keyboard-control.md

 So, rectangle is visible at first.

-In the Editor, turn off the visibility of the layer with a circle shape, then click it the layer with the right mouse button and you'll see _Export_ item in the context menu.
+In the Editor, turn off the visibility of the layer with a circle shape, then click the layer with the right mouse button and you'll see _Export_ item in your context menu.
 It's a checkbox — so feel free to check it.
 This way the circle layer will be exported to Player but won't be visible at start (by default, all of the invisible layers are not exported).

-Ensure lifetime of both layers starts at 0 seconds of a project and ends at the same time when the project ends.
+Ensure lifetime of both layers starts at 0 seconds of a project and ends at the same time, when the project ends.

-Also, name the layers as _Rectange_ and _Circle_ correspondingly, so it will be easy for you to access them from Player.
+Also, name the layers as _Rectange_ and _Circle_ correspondingly, so it will be easy for you to access them from the Player.

 Check the `LOOP` checkbox in the Project Inspector, so animation will wait for user input indefinitely.

-Now, publish your project to create a snapshot, a saved state.
-You'll get a URL
+Now, publish your project to create a snapshot—a saved state.
+You'll get a URL like this in response:
-like:

 `http://clips.animatron.com/ffe8465956b7a0eb21084e99107a32a1`

 Add `.json` to it, and what you'll see is a carefully encoded state of your project.

-We may forget about the Editor now and switch to Player and JavaScript.
+We may forget about the Editor now, and switch to Player and JavaScript.

-Add this to the head of your HTML5-page:
+Add Player source code to the head of your HTML5-page:

 ```html
 <script type="text/javascript" src="http://player.animatron.com/latest/bundle/animatron.min.js"></script>